ishkining/100_days_of_python/README.md

 ## Day 7-8

 Again, again and again I feel like it's the best resource for beginners.
 It's such a shame that I progress much slower in the past with other resources.

+## Day 9-10

+I feel a little bit tired of working in village, so coding is quite hard for my hands, so I tried to make these challanges fast.